fzero/html3000/README.md

 - **Readable code** – you know what’s on the page without tracing through CSS classes.
 - **Maintainability** – meaningful tags are easier to refactor and extend.
-- **Consistency** – you naturally create component patterns instead of ad hoc markup.
+- **Consistency** – naming things pushes you to think in component patterns instead of ad hoc markup.
 - **Freedom from bloat** – less dependence on utility libraries to patch over missing semantics.

 ## Why This Matters

-Using semantic, declarative markup makes code easier to read, reason about, and maintain.
-Instead of wading through endless utility classes, you see the actual structure of your UI.
-Consistency emerges naturally, and you’re nudged toward building standardized, reusable components.
+Using semantic, declarative markup makes code easier to read, reason about and maintain.
+Instead of wading through endless utility classes you see the actual structure of your UI.
+Consistency emerges naturally and you’re nudged toward building standardized, reusable components.

-Is this a design system?
-Nope!
+**Is this a design system?** Nope!
 But any serious application needs consistent UX, and HTML3000 encourages you to think in components from the start.

 ## Adopting HTML3000 Incrementally

 You don’t need to rewrite everything overnight.
-Even small steps–like replacing anonymous `<div>`s with meaningful custom tags–can dramatically improve readability.
+Even small steps like replacing anonymous `<div>`s with meaningful custom tags can dramatically improve readability.
 You can go further by experimenting with attribute selectors or phasing out class-heavy patterns where they don’t serve you.

 ## Further Reading

-If this resonates, I recommend checking out:

 - [CSS Classes Considered Harmful](https://www.keithcirkel.co.uk/css-classes-considered-harmful) – the article that sparked much of this thinking.
 - [Why Semantic HTML Still Matters](https://www.jonoalderson.com/conjecture/why-semantic-html-still-matters) – a reminder of the foundations we’ve drifted from.